Maryam0330/Python-Repo/README.md

 - Project 1: *Date ADT* -
   This is a proleptic Gregorian calendar which shows you the day, month and year including day of the week.
 - Project 2: *Inheritance* -
-  This file shows you how the child class (derive class) inherits properties from the parent class (base class) using the three types of inheritance such as single, multiple and multilevel.
+  In this program, we are going to see how the child class (derive class) inherits properties from the parent class (base class) using the three types of inheritance such as single, multiple and multilevel.
 - Project 3: *Rock paper scissor* -
   This file contains the rock paper scissor game in python.
 Hope you guys enjoy it while playing!
 - Project 4: *Email slicer* -